Unconventional Fossil Fuels Factsheet

 Pattern of Use

-Fossil fuels supply 82% of U.S.1 and 80% of the world’s energy use2.
-Conventional and unconventional fossil fuels differ in their geologic locations and accessibility; conventional fuels are often found in discrete, easily accessible reservoirs, while unconventional fuels are found throughout a wide geologic formation, requiring advanced extraction techniques.3 If unconventional oil resources (oil shale, tar sands, extra heavy oil, and natural bitumen) are accounted for, global oil reserves are quadruple current conventional reserves.4 The shale gas and tight oil boom has transformed the U.S. into the world’s top oil and gas producer and a leading exporter.5
+Fossil fuels supply 82% of U.S.1 and 80% of global energy.2 This is projected to drop below 60% globally by 2050.2 Conventional and unconventional fossil fuels differ in their geologic location and accessibility; conventional fuels are found in discrete, easily accessible reservoirs, while unconventional fuels are distributed throughout wide geologic formations, requiring advanced extraction techniques.3 If unconventional oil resources (oil shale, tar sands, extra heavy oil, and natural bitumen) are included, global oil reserves are quadruple current conventional reserves.4 The shale gas and tight oil boom has transformed the U.S. into the world’s top oil and gas producer and a leading exporter.5

 Global Projected Liquid Fuel Production (M bbl/d)6